TiagoBarros01/clone-Google-homepage/README.md

 # CLONE GOOGLE HOMEPAGE 🌀

+## Cloning the Google homepage 🚀

+---

-## Cloning the Google homepage, only with HTML, CSS and an API 🚀
+## Lenguages: HTML, CSS and an API

 ### To generate the random avatar: